 Are you the type of person who cares how people are treated?
 If so, a career in human resources could be a good choice for you.

 Bloggers are like internet celebrities these days but behind the scenes, there are a team of people helping these bloggers and influencers out.
 If you would like to see what it takes to be a blogger then going on work experience with one will help.
+Bloggers can write about multiple topics and are often busy planning and writing content for their own blogs, clients blogs and social media.

 The world needs more good police officers and going on work experience at your local office is a good first step to take in your career of fighting crime.
 See what goes on at your local police station and learn how the police force works.
+If you want to go on work experience in year 10 at your local police force you may need to speak to your school and the police force to see if they accept students.

 If you like celebrity culture or music then working at a radio station is something many don’t consider.
 Many people will think of Radio 1 but your local radio station may need help too.